masagrator/Status-Monitor-Overlay/README.md

 # Troubleshooting:

-Q: Game sometimes hangs when using Status Monitor Overlay.
-Why?

-A: This is because of dmnt:cht nature.
-Some games don't like that it's peaking constantly at its memory and they stuck.
-This happens only if you are using NX-FPS plugin.
-Solution is to just close Status Monitor Overlay (you don't need to close Tesla Menu) and wait few seconds until game will resume.

 Q: When opening Full or Mini mode, overlay is showing that Core #3 usage is at 100% while everything else is showing 0, eventually leading to crash.
 Why this happens?

 A: There are few possible explanations: